MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-report-builder.md

 ### SharePoint site integrated with [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)]

  On a SharePoint site integrated with [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], if the **New Document** menu doesn't list **Report Builder Report**, **Report Builder Model**, and **Report Data Source**, their content types need to be added to the SharePoint library.
-For more information, see [Add Reporting Services Content Types to a SharePoint Library](../../reporting-services/report-server-sharepoint/add-reporting-services-content-types-to-a-sharepoint-library.md).
+For more information, see [Add Reporting Services content types to a SharePoint library](../../reporting-services/report-server-sharepoint/add-reporting-services-content-types-to-a-sharepoint-library.md).

 ::: moniker-end